timhettler/FED-Boilerplate/README.md

     $ grunt server

-This will automatically rebuild the project in the `build` directory when changes are detected in the `src` directory.
+This will automatically rebuild the project in the `build` directory when changes are detected in the `src` directory, and reload any open pages.

 ## Adding or removing 3rd party front-end libraries

 1. Include library files

-Use `bower install --save` or copy the files directly to the `vendor` directory.
+Use `bower install --save` or copy files directly to the `vendor` directory.

-2. Add main files to project config.
+2. Add main library files to project config.

 Update the `vendor_files` of `app.config.js` to include the main file of the project library.